xingchizhang/nerf_pytorch_annotation/README.md

 * FUNCTION: Functions in the same section are closely related and work towards the same goal
 * EXPLAIN: Interpretation of function

-* Ps: It is recommended to set the above annotation types to different colors in advance in pycharm for easy understanding
+* **PS:**&emsp;It is recommended to set the above annotation types to different colors in advance in pycharm for easy understanding